NkoneA/alx-system_engineering-devops/0x00-shell_basics/README.md

-Where am i
-Display current directory contents in a long format
+absolute path name of the current working directory